MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. You'll see the **Microsoft Edge site lists** option.

    > [!NOTE]
    > If you don't see this option on the Org settings page while we are rolling out to all production instances, you'll need to opt in to **Targeted release**.
-If you don't see the **Microsoft Edge site lists** option, see this FAQ: [I do not see the "Microsoft Edge site lists" option in the "Org settings" page on Microsoft 365 Admin Center.
-Why is that?](#i-do-not-see-the-microsoft-edge-site-lists-option-in-the-org-settings-page-on-microsoft-365-admin-center-why-is-that).
+If you don't see the **Microsoft Edge site lists** option, see this FAQ: [I don't see the "Microsoft Edge site lists" option in the "Org settings" page on Microsoft 365 Admin Center.
+Why is that?](#i-dont-see-the-microsoft-edge-site-lists-option-in-the-org-settings-page-on-microsoft-365-admin-center-why-is-that).

 ### Steps to create a site list